Temporal Upsampling of Depth Maps Using a Hybrid Camera: Related Work

-While consumer-level depth sensors are able to capture the depth at only a limited frame rate, high-speed depth cameras that already reach hundreds or even thousands of frames per second, have been explored in the fields of computer vision and optical engineering in recent years.
-Among various solutions, structured light illumination (e.g.,~\cite{zhang2006high,narasimhan2008temporal,liu2010dual,gong2010ultrafast,ekstrand2013high,sagawa2014dense}) is the most popular technique, which requires a DLP video projector and a synchronized video camera to acquire structured patterns (e.g., fringe images) projected by special illuminator.
-Compared with those approaches, our solution can be seen as a post-processing technique, and thus applicable to different types of depth sensors.
-St{\"u}hmer et al.~\cite{jan2015iccv} proposed to modify a typical Time-of-Flight (ToF) camera (e.g., Kinect v2) for model-based tracking at high frame rate (300Hz).
-However, their solution is limited to tracking of objects with rigid motion.
-Our work shares close resemblance to that by Kim and Kim~\cite{kim2014motion}, which uses multi-view hybrid cameras (consisting of eight high-speed RGB cameras and six ToF cameras) for motion capture.
-However, their technique is highly dependent on skeleton tracking, and thus is only suitable for articulated motion.
+While consumer-level depth cameras are able to capture depth maps at only a limited frame rate, high-speed depth cameras, which already reach hundreds or even thousands of frames per second, have been explored in the fields of computer vision and optical engineering in recent years.
+Among various solutions, structured light illumination (e.g.,~\cite{zhang2006high,narasimhan2008temporal,liu2010dual,gong2010ultrafast,ekstrand2013high,sagawa2014dense}) is the most popular technique, which requires a DLP video projector and a synchronized video camera to acquire structured patterns (e.g., fringe images) projected by a special illuminator.
+Compared with these approaches, our solution can be regarded as a post-processing technique and is thus applicable to different types of depth cameras.
+St{\"u}hmer et al.~\cite{jan2015iccv} proposed modifying a typical Time-of-Flight (ToF) camera (e.g., Kinect v2) for model-based tracking at a high frame rate (300 Hz).
+However, their solution is limited to tracking objects with rigid motion.
+Our work closely resembles that of Kim and Kim~\cite{kim2014motion}, who used multiview hybrid cameras (consisting of eight high-frame-rate video cameras and six ToF cameras) for motion capture.
+However, their technique is highly dependent on skeleton tracking and thus is suitable only for articulated motion.